 The market is clearly changing and the deeper we go into recession the more radical those changes may become.

-For advice in relation to the letting of commercial property please contact Martin Gaston or Elizabeth Edmonds.
+For advice in relation to the letting of commercial property please contact Elizabeth Edmonds or Lakshmi Ramani.